carlosp420/nymphalidae_diversification/MS.md

 artifact and should be interpreted very carefully.

 ### Detecting diversification shifts on a maximum clade credibility tree
-The MEDUSA analysis on the MCT tree in combination with richness data estimated 13 changes in the tempo of diversification in Nymphalidae history (Figure 2; Table 1).
+The MEDUSA analysis on the MCC tree in combination with richness data estimated 13 changes in the tempo of diversification in Nymphalidae history (Figure 2; Table 1).
 The estimated corrected threshold of AICc scores for selecting the optimal model was estimated as 7.8 units.
 In all MEDUSA analyses,